EYXLiu/Cpp-Data-Pipeline/README.md

 | TOTAL    | p50=3.333us     | p90=12.75us     | p99=50.875us    |
 - using from_chars, even faster than the previous commit
 - previous commit had to allocate memory, copy over the string, and then store it in the object
-- this is a result of simdjson using string_view and not C++ strings, so it forces a copy when converting
+- this is a result of simdjson using string_view and not C++ strings, so it forces a copy when converting (was not aware previously)
 - from_chars is zerocopy, so it's even faster than not converting to a double

 ## simdjson small test